 - Respiratory rate monitor

-- Telemetry nurses are rare – One benefit of earning a telemetry certification is the potential for more job opportunities, whether they be travel or perm positions.
+- Telemetry nurses are rare – One benefit of earning a telemetry nurse certification is the potential for more job opportunities, whether that be a travel nursing job or a permanent position.
 The United States is currently experiencing a shortage of telemetry trained nurses—which means those who are certified in this field will have an easier time finding employment.

 - Average salary – Due to the scarcity of telemetry nurses and the extensive qualifications needed, the salary of a telemetry nurse is often higher than other types of nursing.
 The average annual telemetry nurse salary is $109,061 in the United States.

 - Long hours – As with most healthcare jobs, a telemetry RN often has to work long hours.
 Hospitals need telemetry nurses on hand 24/7, and one nurse may work up to 12 hours per shift.
 The work done by a telemetry nurse can be difficult and tiring, so it’s important to understand these requirements before progressing towards a telemetry nurse job.

 How Is Telemetry Different From Other Types of Nursing?

 Every nursing specialty has its own unique roles and responsibilities.
 Some duties specifically overlap between telemetry and two other types of nursing: ICU and med surg.

 While a telemetry nurse may work within their specific ward of the hospital, other telemetry nurses spend their shifts in the intensive care unit.
 The ICU needs telemetry nurses because IC patients often need their vitals monitored and their medications administered on a regular basis to ensure they’re in stable condition.
 Whether you’re working in the telemetry unit or as a telemetry ICU nurse, these duties will typically be similar.